Media Outreach Guide

 - Monitor media interest.
 The designated media contact should compile a list of reporters who express an interest in coming to campus to cover the event.

 - Notify media relations staff of broadcast media interest.
-You must alert the news and editorial services staff as soon as any broadcast media express an interest in attending.
+You must alert the media relations staff as soon as any broadcast media express an interest in attending.
 Whether broadcast media will be able to cover the event will depend on the technology capacity of the venue, which should be considered during the event planning phase, and the permissions (.pdf) granted by any visiting speakers or guests.

 - Decide if you need a media section.
 You may want to set up a section of reserved media seating at your event if you expect general seating to be limited.
 In advance of the event, our staff can supply a template for "Reserved for Press" signs for the appropriate number of seats in the section reserved for media.